dortania/Wireless-Buyers-Guide/Kext.md

 * BrcmBluetoothInjector
   * Do not use with macOS 12, use BlueToolFixup instead
+  * If you dual boot both macOS 11 or under and macOS 12, `MinKernel` and `MaxKernel` under `Kernel -> Add` in your config can be used to load one kext or the other in a specific OS
 * BrcmFirmwareData
 * BrcmPatchRAM fix:
   * BrcmPatchRAM3 for macOS 10.14+ (must be paired with BrcmBluetoothInjector unless on macOS 12)